-This year I decided to put together my son’s history curriculum rather than purchase a ready-to-use program.
+This year I decided to put together my son’s middle school social studies curriculum rather than purchase a ready-to-use program.
 I didn’t see anything that really caught my eye, so rather than trudge through something that didn’t feel right for him, I decided to teach his history as a series of unit studies.
-The first unit study to tackle was Ancient Egypt for kids.
+The first ancient history unit study to tackle was Ancient Egypt for kids.

-We studied world history a few years ago, but Ben was around second grade then.
+We studied ancient civilizations a few years ago, but Ben was around second grade then.
 I’m not really sure how much he remembers now that he is in 6th grade.

 I like to plan our unit studies before we actually do the lessons.
 Each unit study contains hands-on activities, book suggestions, videos to watch, and field trip ideas.
 This assortment of learning activities keeps history interesting and not dull.

-I knew we needed this hands-on art history course in our lives as soon a I saw it in the vendor hall at the Carolina Homeschool Conference.
+I knew we needed this hands-on art history course in our lives as soon as I saw it in the vendor hall at the Carolina Homeschool Conference.

-Hannah is joining Ben in completing the art projects because she is also studying Ancient Egypt.
+Hannah is joining Ben in completing the art projects because she is also studying Ancient Egypt right now.
 She has always enjoyed art, so this is a nice addition to her history curriculum.

 The Ancient Egypt art pack includes just about everything you need to complete: